Coiot/cbr-main/src/albums/g1/chapter8.md

 - scene_number: 58
   scene_title: "Yekaterin Burnt"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee58.jpg
   narration: "<p>And we've got an elimination!
-Makhnovist forces storm into Yekaterinburg, where they find the Empress Elisabeth and guillotine her for that whole "being a monarch" thing.
+Makhnovist forces storm into Yekaterinburg, where they find the Empress Elisabeth and guillotine her for that whole “being a monarch” thing.
 Russia is eliminated in 53rd place.</p><p></p><p>Although the Power Rankers had early doubts about Russia, Elisabeth pleasantly surprised us by dealing the finishing blow to Pomerania.
 However, as happens so often, that finishing blow turned out to do more harm than good— the elimination gave Russia a big ol' diplomatic penalty.
 The Eastern Finns quickly moved in to conquer the Russian heartland, while Makhnovia swung up from the south to take the rest of Elisabeth's empire.
 So goes the bloody food chain of war.</p>"
 - scene_number: 59
   scene_title: "The "Reverse Cambyses" Maneuver"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee59.jpg